 Legal Decisions Search

 The various commissions in IDHS which are responsible for administrative reviews have authorized the indexing of all contested cases decided since November 1, 1997.
 The data base may be searched by name, cause number, IC or IAC code section, building or fire code section, or key words and phrases.
-If you have difficulty viewing cases, please notify Donna at (317) 232-3835.
+If you have difficulty viewing cases, please call (317) 232-3835.
 The format of the database may not be compatible with all computer systems.
 If any case in the database is to be cited as authority, please cite the name of the case, cause number, & date of decision.